2022 Pan Jiu-Jitsu Championship

 The 2022 Pan Jiu-Jitsu Championship was an international jiu-jitsu event, organised by the International Brazilian Jiu-Jitsu Federation (IBJFF), held at the Silver Spurs Arena in Kissimmee, Florida, from 6-10 April 2022.

 History

 The Pan Jiu-Jitsu Championship is considered the second most important tournament after the world championship on the IBJJF calendar.
+The 2022 edition drew more than 4,800 athletes and was the largest Pan jiu-jitsu championship to date.